 - For help planning a secure financial future, take advantage of your 403(b) Retirement Plan.
-A wealth of financial education resources are available on the vendor websites. - For help with the day-to-day issues of juggling work and family, take a look at what the Office of Work Life & Engagement has to offer.
-You can find information at hopkinsworklife.org.
+A wealth of financial education resources are available on the investment vendor websites. - For help with the day-to-day issues of juggling work and family, take a look at what the Office of Benefits & Worklife has to offer.
+You can find information at hr.jhu.edu/benefits-worklife.

-For more information about the many programs available through Healthy at Hopkins, visit the Benefits website at http://benefits.jhu.edu and select Wellness from the top navigation bar.
+For more information about the many programs available through Healthy at Hopkins, visit the Benefits & Worklife website at hr.jhu.edu/benefits-worklife and select Wellness Programs from the top navigation bar.